How to sew a curve with an overlocker?

 Place the edge exactly along the serger’s cutting guide.
 This precise positioning prevents the knife from cutting too deeply into the curve.

-3. Move forward slowly while watching the curve
+3. Move slowly while watching the curve

 4. Make micro-adjustments throughout the sewing